 How Far Apart Will My Breasts Be?
 Will I Have Cleavage?

-RULE #1: YOU CANNOT CHANGE THE FOOTPRINT OF THE BREASTS ON THE CHEST WALL – THE BREASTS ARE WHERE THEY ARE AND YOU CANNOT MOVE THE BORDERS OF THE BREAST UP, DOWN, INWARD OR OUTWARD ON THE CHEST.
+RULE #1: YOU CANNOT CHANGE THE FOOTPRINT OF THE BREASTS ON THE CHEST WALL – THE BREASTS ARE WHERE THEY ARE AND YOU CANNOT MOVE THE BREAST UP, DOWN, INWARD OR OUTWARD ON THE CHEST.